hhobson/trustpilot-reviews-api/README.md

 The API will be then be avaliable at <http://localhost:8000/> on your machine and you can view the API docs <http://localhost:8000/docs>.
 The docs will take you though the avaliable endpoints and allow you try them out.

+You will need to provide an API Key via the `X-API-Key` header.
+For the purposes of this toy application any key not starting with `dud0-` will work.

 ### Persist Database

 The database file can be persisted after the container has been stop, so that changes made through the api will be avaliable in future containers.
 To do this, a local directory where the database file will be created, must be mounted to the container.